Good luck dumplings for the Lunar New Year

 Directions

-2. To make each dumping, place a wrapper on a clean surface or your palm, and heap a teaspoon or two of filling into the center, depending on the size of the wrapper.
-Be careful not to overfill or it will be hard to get a good seal.
+2. To make each dumpling, on a clean surface or your palm, place a wrapper and heap a teaspoon or 2 of filling into the center, depending on the size of the wrapper.
+Be careful not to overfill, or it will be hard to get a good seal.

-3. Moisten the inside edges of the filled wrappers using your finger or a chopstick dipped into a little water and fold over, forming crescents.
+3. Using your finger or a chopstick dipped into a little water, moisten the inside edges of the filled wrappers and fold over, forming crescents.

 4. Press the edges together, making pleats to seal.
-Make sure they are well sealed, or the filling will fall out when you cook them.
+Make sure each dumpling is well sealed, or the filling will fall out when you cook them.

 For boiled dumplings:

-1. Bring a large pot of water to boil and carefully drop in dumplings.
+1. In a large pot of boiling water, carefully drop in dumplings.
 There should be a lot of room for them to move around.
-When water resumes boiling, add 1 cup of water to cool.
+You may have to cook the dumplings in batches.

-2. When the water resumes boiling again, add another cup of cold water to cool.
+2. When the water starts boiling again, add 1 cup of cold water to cool.
+Then bring it back to a boil.
 Repeat this process one more time.

 3. When the water boils for the third time, the dumplings will be done.
 They should be floating.